f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

           a.
 If you wish you can watch the member statistics to validate your persistence.

           b.
-Open a new browser session to your virtual server and refresh several times.
+Open a new browser in your RDP session to your virtual server and refresh several times.

           c.
 Does the page ever change?